CrispinStichart/LearnPythonTheRightWay/lectures/section 1/Lesson 3 -- Becoming a Programmer.md

 That's the primary reason that you're starting with a text interface.
 But another significant reason is the simple fact that of all the software in the world, only the tiniest fraction of it involves communicating directly with a user, either graphically or by text.

-You'll see this in your own programs that you write throughout the course.
+You'll see this in your own programs that you write throughout this course.
 As they get larger and more complex, the percentage of code that pertains to output and input will shrink dramatically.

 Speaking of your own programs, I suppose we should get back to learning to code.
 I hope you enjoy digressions, because this course is *filled* with them.

-## Getting Back To It
+## Breaking it Down
 Now that we've observed the "Hello World" tradition, we can start poking at it.
 Even a single line can teach us a lot.

 If you recall from our whirlwind introduction in the last chapter, `print()` is an example of a function.
 A function is a reusable bit of code, but it doesn't have to be static and do the same thing each time we use (or *call*) it.
 A function can accept data in the form of function parameters, which are like "fill in the blank" spots where we provide the details when we call the function.

 These parameters go inside the parentheses after the function name.
-In this case, the parameter we're using is the string `"Hello, World!"` Strings are how we represent text that we actually want to treat as data, instead of commands to the programming language, and we use quotation marks to make it a string.
+In this case, the parameter we're using is the string `"Hello, World!"` Strings are how we represent text that we actually want to treat as data, instead of commands to the programming language.
+We use quotation marks to mark it as a string.
 If we were to leave off the quotation marks and try to run `print(Hello, World!)`, Python would assume we were trying to call the `print()` function with two arguments, the variables `Hello` and `World`.
 It would try to look up the definition of these variables, fail, and your program would crash with a `NameError`.
 (And the exclamation mark would cause an entirely different issue.)

-There's a lot of information we can glean from poking at this like.
+There's a lot of information we can glean from poking at this line.
 For example, white space usually doesn't matter, except at the beginning of a line.

 ```python
 print    (   "Hello, World!"     ) # works